-Late May across Georgia commercial markets often means two tours, a lease abstract review, and a capital call memo in the same week brokers used to spread across June.
-Buyers still ask sensible questions on the pavement.
-They simply ask them faster, with less tolerance for vague answers that should have been in the packet.
-This article captures walk through notes buyers repeat when calendars compress, not a generic diligence template.
+Late May across Georgia commercial markets often means two tours, a lease abstract review, and a capital call memo in the same week that used to spread across June.
+Buyers still ask sensible questions on the pavement—they just ask them faster, with less tolerance for vague answers that should have been in the packet.
+This article captures walkthrough notes buyers repeat when calendars compress.
+Swartz Co Commercial Real Estate supports owners and acquirers statewide.

 Notes buyers ask aloud when time is short

 On compressed calendars, buyers skip pleasantries and ask whether pothole repair in a shared park is funded, whether another party is already in diligence, and whether the electrical room door can open during the walk.
-They ask who holds environmental summaries and whether outdoor storage overnight is permitted under current leases, not merely whether the yard looks large in photos.
+They ask who holds environmental summaries and whether outdoor storage overnight is permitted under current leases—not merely whether the yard looks large in photos.

-Walk through notes that belong on paper immediately
+Walkthrough notes that belong on paper immediately

 Assign one note taker who does not lead questions.
 Capture bay labels that do not match suite names on the rent roll.
 Photograph panel directories when allowed.
-Record whether shared drive aisles feel tight at peak, not only at mid morning tours.
+Record whether shared drive aisles feel tight at peak—not only at mid-morning tours.

 Reuse industrial site visit checklist for Georgia buyers categories so late May walks do not skip power, roof, or yard rights because the broker ran long on the first stop.